radiorobert/430-weatherApp/README.md

 ## BRANCH INFO
 This branch is for setting up a 10 year data forecast.
+This is done by using 10 darksky api calls and decrementing the date that is requested.

 ## Setup
 ### Need to Install: